-We’re proud to be the voice of retailers and to go in to bat on issues that matter to the retail sector.
+As New Zealand’s leading retailers’ association, we’re proud to be the voice of retail business owners.
+We go in to bat on issues that matter to the retail sector.

 Whether it’s Government ministers, oppositions spokespeople or senior officials from Government agencies we make sure the voice of retail is heard at the highest levels.
 You may have seen us in the media, our strong presence ensures the public are aware of the issues faced by NZ retailers like you.

 We stand for:

 - Reducing the cost of doing business.

 - A level playing field for all New Zealand retailers.

 - Providing maximum opportunities for retailers to deliver great shopping experiences.

 - Minimising red tape & compliance requirements that get in the way.

 - Allowing consumers to make their own informed decisions about shopping.

 - Ensuring the retail sector is recognised as a key contributor to New Zealand’s economic prosperity.